-- However, it is also important to remark that these methods are not empirical approximations of universal hydrological laws; otherwise, there would not be so many relationships for each individual parameter, providing so different results.
-In addition, the concept of hydrological similarity, which is the basis of regionalization, is rather ambiguous: under which premise and which criteria and metrics two areas are considered similar (cf. Wagener et al., 2007)?
-On the other hand, the "uniqueness in place" of hydrological processes, resulting from their inherent spatiotemporal variability (Beven, 2000), otherwise approximation of the approximation of the approximation. - 2000), although correct in theory, is not in the engineering spirit that seeks practical solutions (even by means of recipes) at the macroscopic basin scale.
+However, it is also important to remark that these methods are not empirical approximations of universal hydrological laws; otherwise, there would not be so many relationships for each individual parameter, providing such different results.
+In addition, the concept of hydrological similarity, which is the basis of regionalization, is rather ambiguous: under which premise and which criteria and metrics are two areas considered similar?
+(Wagener et al., 2007).
+On the other hand, the "uniqueness in place" of hydrological processes, resulting from their inherent spatiotemporal variability (Beven, 2000), although correct in theory, is not in the engineering spirit that seeks practical solutions (even by means of recipes) at the macroscopic basin scale.

-3.2 Regional formulas for estimating flood model parameters: consistent across regions?
+3.2 Regional formulas for estimating flood model parameters: Consistent across regions?

-Regionalization methods are common in the everyday flood engineering practice.
-They refer mainly to semi-empirical formulas or lookup tables for estimating typical parameters appearing in common modelling procedures, particularly time-related parameters (e.g. time of concentration, time to peak, lag time), parameters related to rainfall losses (e.g. runoff coefficient, curve number) and parameters related to time-area runoff transformations (e.g. shape parameters of synthetic unit hydrographs).
+Regionalization methods are common in everyday flood engineering practice.
+They refer mainly to semi-empirical formulas or lookup tables for estimating typical parameters appearing in common modelling procedures, particularly timerelated parameters (e.g. time of concentration, time to peak, lag time), parameters related to rainfall losses (e.g. runoff coefficient, curve number) and parameters related to timearea runoff transformations (e.g. shape parameters of synthetic unit hydrographs).

-Almost all widely used regionalization methods in flood hydrology were developed many decades ago, on the basis of field observations from few experimental catchments.
+Almost all widely used regionalization methods in flood hydrology were developed many decades ago, on the basis of field observations from a few experimental catchments.
 However, in most cases, systematic updating efforts to enrich the basis of established regional formulas with additional data or to evaluate them against local conditions are missing.
 Two important questions arise in this respect:

-- Were the data adequate for obtaining reliable statistical conclusions?

-Can the conclusions drawn from experiments in few basins hold generally?
+- Were the data adequate for obtaining reliable statistical conclusions? - Can the conclusions drawn from experiments in few basins hold generally?
 In other words, is the diversity of natural conditions represented adequately by these basins?

-In order to study the above questions, we will use as example the widely used Kir-5 pich formula for calculating the time of concentration, t_c, which is typical input for many flood models.
-Quoting Kirpich (1940), the experimental data were gathered "...in small agricultural areas extending in size from 1.25 to 112 acres ... all located on a farm in Tennessee ... characterized by well-defined divides and drainage channels ... typical of the steepest land under cultivation ... [where] the top soil in the steeper slopes have

-- 10 been washed away".
-Kirpich used six sets of measurements to establish a regression equation that relates t_c with the length of overland flow and the average overland slope.
-We surmise that Kirpich's formula would be used with more caution in practice, if this information regarding its weak basis were widely known: (a) the final data sample that was used in the regression analysis (six points) is grossly inadequate to ensure statisti- - cal consistency; and (b) the method lacks generality, due to the very small scale of the experiment (much smaller than the typical scale of application of flood studies), as well as due to the very limited diversity of geomorphologic and physiographic characteristics of the experimental areas.
+In order to study the above questions, we will use as example the widely used Kirpich formula for calculating the time of concentration, $t_c$ , which is typical input for many flood models.
+Quoting Kirpich (1940), the experimental data were gathered "... in small agricultural areas extending in size from 1.25 to 112 acres ... all located on a farm in Tennessee ... characterized by well-defined divides and drainage channels ... typical of the steepest land under cultivation ... [where] the top soil in the steeper slopes have been washed away".
+Kirpich used six sets of measurements to establish a regression equation that relates $t_c$ with the length of overland flow and the average overland slope.
+We surmise that Kirpich's formula would be used with more caution in practice, if this information regarding its weak basis were widely known: (a) the final data sample that was used in the regression analysis (six points) is grossly inadequate to ensure statistical consistency; and (b) the method lacks generality, due to the very small scale of the experiment (much smaller than the typical scale of application of flood studies), as well as due to the very limited diversity of geomorphologic and physiographic characteristics of the experimental areas.

-It is worth mentioning that in many countries Kirpich's formula is used (at times after official recommendation) for the study of hydraulic works.
+It is worth mentioning that in many countries Kirpich's formula is used (at times after official recommendation) for the design of hydraulic works.
 This extreme example highlights the importance of being aware of the empirical, the statistical and the physical basis on which such formulas are founded.

-3.3 Some formulas are dangerous, few of them work somewhat and all should be adapted to local conditions: an example with the time of concentration
+3.3 Some formulas are dangerous, a few of them work somewhat and all should be adapted to local conditions: an example with the time of concentration